 I have been doing astronomy stuff my whole life, and it has been years since I last got a genuine spine-shiver from contemplating the vastness.
 I am pretty jaded.
 But this did it, the zoomable version of this photo:

 That is the most detailed image ever taken of the Andromeda galaxy, by Hubble of course.
 The original is a 70,000-pixel-wide photo.
-The lo-res version here is 800 pixels wide, so the original contains approximately 7500 times more information.
-7500 times more that what you can see at this size.
+The lo-res version here is 800 pixels wide, so the original contains approximately 7500 times more information, 7500 times more detail than what you can see at this size.

 So you can really zoom in.
-To have that experience, visit the “zoomable” version of the image.
+For that experience, visit the “zoomable” version of the image.